NeuralTrust/docs.neuraltrust.ai/docs/sdks/python-sdk/api-reference/evaluation-set-client.md

 # EvaluationSetClient

-Client for managing evaluation sets through the NeuralTrust API.
-This class provides methods for creating, retrieving, updating, deleting, and running evaluation sets.
+Client for managing EvaluationSets through the NeuralTrust API.
+This class provides methods for creating, retrieving, updating, deleting, and running EvaluationSets.

 ## Methods